• Christmas Recipes

 • Use red candy melts, pipe on black and yellow melts for the belt

 • Use extra melted chocolate and sanding sugar.
-Smooth some melted chocolate melts over the ball then quickly roll in the sanding sugar so it sticks and covers the hot cocoa bomb.
+Smooth some melted chocolate melts over the ball, then quickly roll it in the sanding sugar so it sticks and covers the hot cocoa bomb.

 Shiny Ornament Bulbs